 Mehandi styles and trends keep changing with changing times and today there are many different mehendi designs to choose from.
 Mehndi does not just look beautiful it smells amazing too!
 For most traditional cultures the mehndi or henna carries a lot of sentimental value, making it an essential for weddings and other celebrations.

-The bridal Mehndi is in true sense a statement accessory and you should totally look into the vast variety of bridal mehandi designs rn!
+The bridal Mehndi is in true sense a statement accessory and you should totally look into the vast variety of bridal mehandi designs right now!

-From traditional to modern, beautiful mehandi designs have always wowed us and how!
+From traditional to modern, beautiful bridal mehandi designs have always wowed us and how!

 The one celebration that will always remain the most special in a person’s life, is their wedding day and here is a quick guide on some special wedding mehandi designs to flaunt this auspicious season.